 How to block Spotify ads with an ad blocker

-Many of the best ad blockers on the market today maintain their own rules about which content to block so you don’t have to set them up manually, and many of them offer a variety of categories that you can activate or deactivate for additional customization.
+Many of the best ad blockers on the market today maintain their own rules about which content to block, so you don’t have to set them up manually.
+Ad blockers may offer a variety of categories that you can activate or deactivate for additional customization.

 As an added bonus, ad blockers can also help you surf the web more securely by protecting you against malware.